Health & Safety Representation – QQI Level 5

 QQI Level 5 – 5N1451

-Learner Profile, Entry Criteria and Assessment Requirements
+Learner Profile, Eligibility Criteria and Assessment Requirements

-This is a 4 day programme.
+This is a 4-day programme.

 Prospective participants are asked to review the requirements set out above and are invited to contact our administrative team at 021-4559180 for further details and course enrolment information.
 You may also send us a message through our custom contact form here.

 On completion of this course participants will be able to: